 The second reason why the blend is nearly impossible to find is way more important.
 Hold on tight.

-Mocha + Java is simple enough, but as you know, these words are rather hard to pin down.
-If you went into your local coffee shop and ordered a mocha you’d end up with some sort of coffee and chocolate mixture.
+"Mocha" + Java is simple enough, but as you know, these words are rather hard to pin down.
+If you went into your local coffee shop and ordered a "mocha" you’d end up with some sort of coffee and chocolate mixture.
 And if you ordered some java, you’d get a generic cup of coffee.
-Yet if you ordered a Mocha-Java you'd get a Yemen-Indonesia cup of coffee; this, rather than a blend of the coffee-chocolate mixture + generic coffee.
+Yet if you ordered a "Mocha-Java" you'd get a Yemen-inspired + Java-inspired cup of coffee; this, rather than a blend of the coffee-chocolate mixture + generic coffee.
 Ahhh!

 Let's pause a second.
 You may have noticed me vacillating between spelling things "mocha" vs "Mokha".
-For clarity, from now on, I will go with the non-standard spelling "Mokha" with a "K" to mean coffee from Yemen.
+For clarity (and by fiat) "Mokha" with a "K" means coffee from Yemen.
 Thus, Mokha-Java has only one possible recipe.
+In contrast, "mocha" (and lowercase "java") has complicated baggage and ambiguous meaning.

 Commercial coffee cultivation spread from Yemen to Java, with intermediate non-commercial stops in India and Ceylon.